Indiana administers the Uniform Bar Examination (UBE).

 Multistate Bar Examination (MBE)

-The MBE is a six-hour, 200-question multiple-choice examination developed by the National Conference of Bar Examiners (NCBE) and administered by participating jurisdictions, including Indiana, on the last Wednesday in February and July of each year.
+The MBE is a six-hour, 200-question multiple-choice examination developed by the National Conference of Bar Examiners (NCBE) and administered by participating jurisdictions, including Indiana, on the last Wednesday in February and the last Wednesday in July of each year.
+The MBE counts for 50 percent of an examinee’s total UBE score.

 According to the NCBE, the purpose of the MBE is to assess the extent to which an examinee can apply fundamental legal principles and legal reasoning to analyze given fact patterns.